EnlightenGAN: Deep Light Enhancement without Paired Supervision: Experiments

 \subsection{Ablation Study}

 To demonstrate the effectiveness of each component proposed in Sec.~\ref{method}, we conduct several ablation experiments.
 Specifically, we design two experiments by removing the components of local discriminator and attention mechanism, respectively.
 As shown in Fig.~\ref{fig:ablation}, the first row shows the input images.
-The second row shows the image produced by EnlightenGAN with only global discriminator to distinguish between low-light and normal-light images.
-The third row is the result produced by EnlightenGAN which does not adopt self-regularized attention mechanism and uses U-Net as the generator instead.
+The second row shows the attention map of the input images, we can easily observe that the attention map gives a good guideline to the algorithm by which region should be enhanced more while others should be enhanced less.
+The third row shows the image produced by EnlightenGAN with only global discriminator to distinguish between low-light and normal-light images.
+The fourth row is the result produced by EnlightenGAN which does not adopt self-regularized attention mechanism and uses U-Net as the generator instead.
 The last row is produced by our proposed version of EnlightenGAN.

-The enhanced results in the second row and the third row tend to contain local regions of severe color distortion or under-exposure, namely, the sky over the building in Fig.\ref{fig:ablation}(a), the roof region in Fig.\ref{fig:ablation}(b), the left blossom in Fig.\ref{fig:ablation}(c), the boundary of tree and bush in Fig.\ref{fig:ablation}(d), and the T-shirt in Fig.\ref{fig:ablation}(e).
+The enhanced results in the third row and the fourth row tend to contain local regions of severe color distortion or under-exposure, namely, the sky over the building in Fig.\ref{fig:ablation}(a), the roof region in Fig.\ref{fig:ablation}(b), the left blossom in Fig.\ref{fig:ablation}(c), the boundary of tree and bush in Fig.\ref{fig:ablation}(d), and the T-shirt in Fig.\ref{fig:ablation}(e).
 In contrast, the results of the full EnlightenGAN contain realistic color and thus more visually pleasing, which validates the effectiveness of the global-local discriminator design and self-regularized attention mechanism.
 More images are in the supplementary materials.